 He counsels and advises on insurance matters of all types, including coverage issues, bad faith, and defense monitoring.
 Mr. Devlin has first party insurance claim and benefit experience, including examinations under oath, and working with special investigation units and the California Department of Insurance concerning insurance fraud.

-He has defended and counseled individuals and businesses in state and federal government enforcement actions in criminal and civil matters, professional liability matters, and financial services matters, lending and banking disputes, construction and contract disputes, landlord/tenant and real property disputes, corporate malfeasance, and enforcement of judgments and debts.
+He has defended and counseled individuals and businesses in state and federal government enforcement actions in criminal and civil matters, professional liability matters, financial services matters, lending and banking disputes, construction and contract disputes, product liability, landlord/tenant and real property disputes, corporate malfeasance, and enforcement of judgments and debts.
 Mr. Devlin has also defended and counseled corporate and individual clients concerning claims of food mislabeling, corporate bribery, improper kickbacks and embezzlement.

 He also advises insurers and private clients on emerging issues involving data breaches, cyber-attacks, HIPAA violations and electronic fraud, cyber identity theft, and hacking.
 He evaluates coverage under cyber/data privacy and tech/media E&O policies.